scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 SCION ASes sign control plane messages, such as Path Construction Beacons, with their AS private key.
 Consequently, Control Plane AS certificates holding the corresponding AS public key are required to verify control plane messages.

-In X.509 terms, Control Plane AS certificates are end-entity certificates.
+In X.509 terms, Control Plane AS certificates are end entity certificates.
 That is, they cannot be used to verify other certificates.

 The RECOMMENDED **maximum validity period** of a CP AS certificate is 3 days.